 Papillary Breast Cancer

-About 1/2 of all cases occur beneath the nipple, resulting in a bloody nipple discharge.
-Sometimes it is called ‘intracystic‘ papillary carcinoma, which simply means the tumor is found ‘inside’ a cyst, or a dilated duct segment, and is therefore somewhat more fluid and ‘cyst-like’ than a solid mass.
+Sometimes papillary breast cancer is called ‘intracystic‘ papillary carcinoma.
+This simply means that the tumor is found ‘inside’ a cyst, or a dilated duct segment, and is therefore somewhat more fluid and ‘cyst-like’ than a solid mass.

 Invasive papillary carcinoma usually occurs following the development of papillary ductal carcinoma in situ (DCIS).